darklang/docs/docs/how-to-guides/write-tests.md

 ---
-id: writing-tests
+id: write-tests
-title: Writing Tests
+title: How to Write Tests in Dark
-sidebar_label: Write Tests
+sidebar_label: How to write tests
 ---

 At the moment, Dark does not provide an out of the box testing framework.